 If you’re working in the industrial sector, or you’re running a business that receives large supplies of goods, pick a location with warehouse storage space and easy delivery options for clients and customers.
 A business that specializes in shipping and holding goods needs certain structural amenities, like loading docks.

 Will you conduct meetings at your business site?

 Again, consider how your clients and customers will see your location.
 If you meet with customers and clients regularly, you need an accessible location.
 It also needs to have reception areas, waiting rooms and conference rooms so you can meet with multiple clients and customers throughout the day.

 Will you, your customers or employees need dedicated parking?

 Consider the size of your company when choosing a business location.
 Your employees will likely have to drive to your location.
-If that's the case, is parking available?
-Similarly, if you're meeting regularly with clients and customers, you need convenient parking options for them.
-Sometimes the most important aspect of a business location are the parking options that exist around it.
+If that’s the case, is parking available?
+Similarly, if you’re meeting regularly with clients and customers, you need convenient parking options for them.
+Sometimes the most important aspect of a business location is the parking options that exist around it.

 Who will see and interact with your location?